 Diverse Base of Longstanding Investors.
 We have a long history of raising significant amounts of capital for the Existing Gladstone Funds on a national basis across a broad range of asset classes, and we believe that the strength and breadth of our relationships with individual and institutional investors will provide us with a competitive advantage in raising capital.
 During the nearly two decades of asset management activities of our Adviser Subsidiary, we have built long-term relationships with many individual investors through brokerage houses and smaller institutional investors in the United States, most of which invest in a number of the Existing Gladstone Funds.
-Furthermore, the investor base of the Existing Gladstone Funds is of December 31, 2021.
+Furthermore, the investor base of the Existing Gladstone Funds is highly diversified, with no single unaffiliated investor in the Existing Gladstone Funds owning more than 10% of the outstanding common stock of those funds as of December 31, 2021.
 We believe that our strong network of investor relationships, together with our long-term track record of providing investors in our funds with superior risk-adjusted investment returns, will enable us to continue to grow the Existing Gladstone Funds.
-In addition, in the future we may launch (a) Gladstone Retail, (b) Gladstone Farming, and/or (c) Gladstone Partners, as well as assist Gladstone Funds will take the form of general partnership interests.
-A general partner generally has unlimited liability for the liabilities of the partnership, including debt of the partnership and any judgments against the partnership.
-There can be no assurance that we will successfully launch any of the Future Gladstone Funds and as a result we may launch some, all or none of the Future Gladstone Funds.
+In addition, within the 12 months following the completion of this offering, if at all, we may launch (a) Gladstone Farming and subsequently, within the 36 months following the offering, if at all, we may launch (b) Gladstone Retail and/or (c) Gladstone Partners.
+We expect that some portion of our investments in the Future Gladstone Funds and any judgments against the partnership.
+There can be no assurance that we will successfully launch any of the Future Gladstone Funds and as a result we may launch hoome, all or none of the Future Gladstone Funds.
 There is no minimum number of Future Gladstone Funds we intend to launch.
-See "Risk Factors - Risks Related to Our Business-To the extent that our investments in the Future Gladstone Funds are in the form of general partnership interests, such investments are subject to unlimited liability."
+See "Risk Factors-Risks Related to Our Business-To the extent that our investments in the Future Gladstone Funds are in the form of general partnership interests, such investments are subject to unlimited liability."

 Strong Industry and Corporate Relationships.
 We believe that the strength of our relationships with investment banking firms, real estate brokers, other financial intermediaries and leading corporations and corporate executives provides us with competitive advantages in identifying transactions, securing investment opportunities for our funds and generating exceptional returns for investors in the Existing Gladstone Funds.
 We actively cultivate our relationships with major and minor investment banking firms and other financial intermediaries.
 We believe our repeated and consistent dealings with these firms over a long period of time have led to our being one of the first parties considered for potential investment ideas and have enhanced our ability to obtain financing on more favorable terms.
-We believe that our strong network of relationships with these firms provide us with a significant advantage in attracting deal flow and securing transactions, including a substantial number of exclusive investment opportunities that are made available to a very limited number of other private equity firms.
+We believe that our strong network of relationships with these firms provide us with a significant advantage in attracting deal flow and securing transactions, including a substantial number of exclusive investment opportunities and opportunities that are made available to a very limited number of other private equity firms.